DiUS/pact-workshop-jvm/README.md

 ## Step 9 - Verify the provider with the missing/invalid date query parameter

-Let us run this updated pact file with our providerS.
+Let us run this updated pact file with our providers.
 We get a 500 response as the provider can't handle the missing or incorrect date.

 Here is the dropwizard test output: